 Just enter your Microsoft Intune credentials and follow the steps.
 PacKit will require you to grant permission to manage your Intune tenant resources.
 Without these permissions, it cannot upload a package or load your Entra ID user groups.

-If you are not an administrator for your Intune tenant, please inform your administrator and ask him to grant PacKit the necessary permissions, consenting on behalf of the entire organization.
+If you are not an administrator for your Intune tenant, please inform your administrator and ask him to grant PacKit the necessary permissions and consent on behalf of the entire organization.
+You can use the following e-mail template to achieve this:

-The first time log in, a prompt from Microsoft Intune will be displayed asking for a list of permissions from your organization.
+The first time log in, a prompt from Microsoft Intune will be displayed asking for a list of permissions from your organization, if an administrator from your tenant has not already approved PacKit in your organization.

 This step is very important.
 Please ensure your organization accepts these permissions.
 Otherwise, you will not be able to fully leverage most of the automation workflows available in PacKit.